RestartB/desktopmate-avatarinstall/README.md

 Script / app that automatically installs MelonLoader and the Desktop Mate Avatar Loader mod.

 ## Contributing
 Found a bug?
-Want to add a feature?
-Simply make a pull request and I'll take a look. :3
+Make an issue and I'll take a look.
+Want to add a feature or submit a bug fix?
+Simply make a pull request! :3

 ## Usage
 > [!CAUTION]